PowerShell/PowerShell/docker/README.md

 ## Community

-The docker files in the community folder were contributed by the community and are not yet officially supporetd.
+The docker files in the community folder were contributed by the community and are not yet officially supported.

 ## Examples